PHSX - Physics

 View Course Outcomes:

-- Demonstrate the difference in revolution and rotation and evaluate how they cause our days and seasons.
+- Demonstrate the difference in revolution and rotation and describe how they cause our days and seasons.

-- Create and analyze constellation diagrams and explain the history of major constellations.
+- Create constellation diagrams and explain the history of major constellations.

 - Construct a scale model of the Solar System distances.

-- Use models of the Earth – Moon -Sun system to analyze the causes of daily and annual changes in visible star patterns.
+- Use a model to demonstrate the causes of daily and annual changes in visible star patterns.

 PHSX 574 World of Motion & Force for Elem/MS Teachers: 2 Credits (2 Lec)